Menorcan: Traits

 Another notable difference between the cities of the island, Mahón and Ciutadella, is the intonation.

 Not so resistant had shown the western sector of the island with the influence coming from Catalonia to Mahón of the morphemes flexives -és, -essis, -essin.
 Sixty years ago, the primitive forms -às, -assis, -assin were substituted in Ciutadella.

 In the treatment of the atonic group "ua", the Menorcan follows the example of the Mallorcan and removes the last vowel, but pronouncing "u" instead of "o": aigu, llegu, Pascu.

-The weak "i" between vowels is lost, although in the imperfect preterite in western Menorquín, the "i" is felt, pronouncing deia, veía, etc. The deafening of the "ll" is also given: gúə (agulla), véə (vella), fúə (fulla), uréə (orella), páə (palla).
+The weak "i" between vowels is lost, although in the imperfect preterite in western Menorquín, the "i" is kept, pronouncing deia, veía, etc. The loss of the "ll" is also given: gúə (agulla), véə (vella), fúə (fulla), uréə (orella), páə (palla).
 This same phenomenon occurs in certain villas in Mallorca, especially in Sóller, Alcúdia and Capdepera.